Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Key Results

 \subsubsection{Analysis of the Average Cost}

-To analyze the average cost of the average estimation MSE of the $n$th process $J_n$, the estimation cycle starts after a successful transmission of process $n$ and ends at the following one, as illustrated in Fig.~\ref{fig:scheduling}.

-$T_{n,k}$ and $C_{n,k}$ denote the sum of transmissions and the sum MSE of the $k$th estimation cycle:
+To analyze the average cost of the average estimation MSE of the $n$th process $J_n$, the estimation cycle starts after a successful transmission of process $n$ and ends at the following one. $T_{n,k}$ and $C_{n,k}$ denote the sum of transmissions and the sum MSE of the $k$th estimation cycle:

 and

 where $T_{(n,i),k}$ is the time duration scheduled for the sensor $i$'s transmission during the $k$th estimation cycle of process $n$.

 Similar to the single-sensor case, it can be proved that the time average of $\{C_n\}_{\mathbb{N}_0}$ is equal to its ensemble average, and $J_n$ is bounded if $\myexpect{C_n}$ is.
 In the following, we drop out the time index $k$ and will analyze $\myexpect{C_n}$.
 For the ease of notation but without loss of generality, we analyze $\myexpect{C_N}$ for the $N$th process: